Skylarking: Background

 In the 1980s, XTC underwent a gradual transition in their sound and image.
 Their albums became increasingly complex, and after frontman and songwriter Andy Partridge suffered a panic attack before a concert, the band ceased touring.
 In 1984, they released The Big Express, which sold poorly and attracted little critical notice.
 According to Partridge, the group's psychedelic influences had begun "leaking out" through the use of Mellotron, phasing, and "backwards so-and-so".
-They followed up with the British-only mini-album 25 O'Clock, released on April Fools' Day 1985 and credited under the pseudonym "the Dukes of Stratosphear".
-The album was a more explicit homage to 1960s psychedelia that outsold The Big Express, even before the Dukes were revealed to be XTC.
+They paid further homage to these influences on the mini-album 25 O'Clock, released on April Fools' Day 1985 and credited to "the Dukes of Stratosphear".
+25 O'Clock outsold The Big Express in the UK even before "the Dukes" were revealed to be XTC.
 Partridge remembered: "That was a bit upsetting to think that people preferred these pretend personalities to our own personalities ... they're trying to tell us something."

 During a routine meeting in early 1986, Virgin Records executives threatened to drop the band from the label if their next album failed to sell more than 70,000 units.
 One reason why the group was not selling enough records, the label reportedly concluded, was that they sounded "too English".
 As was the case for their other records, the label refused to allow the band to act as their own producers, even though Partridge was already established as a producer of other artists.
-The group were given a list of American producers and the only name they recognized was Todd Rundgren's.
+Given a list of American producers to choose from by the label, the only name they recognized was Todd Rundgren.
 To Virgin, he appeared to be ideal for XTC, as he had a reputation for completing troubled projects on schedule and under budget, such as Badfinger's Straight Up (1971) and Meat Loaf's Bat Out of Hell (1977).
 XTC was a rare example, he said, "where I was both familiar with the band's previous work and unnecessary as a 'songcraft' agitator."
-He had also attended one of XTC shows in Chicago during their 1980 Black Sea tour.
+He had also attended an XTC show in Chicago during their 1980 Black Sea tour.